msiemens/tinydb/README.rst

 TinyDB is:

-- **tiny:** The current source code has 1200 lines of code (+ 600 lines tests). what makes about 100 KB.
+- **tiny:** The current source code has 1200 lines of code (+ 600 lines tests).
   For comparison: Buzhug_ has about 2000 lines of code (w/o tests), CodernityDB_ has about 8000 lines of code (w/o tests).

-- **document oriented**: Like `MongoDB <http://mongodb.org/>`_, you can store any document (represented as ``dict``) in TinyDB.
+- **document oriented:** Like MongoDB_, you can store any document (represented as ``dict``) in TinyDB.

-- **optimized for your happiness**: TinyDB is designed to be simple and fun to use.
-It's not bloated and has a simple and clean API.
+- **optimized for your happiness:** TinyDB is designed to be simple and fun to use by providing a simple and clean API.

-- **written in pure Python**: TinyDB neither needs an external server (as e.g.
-  `PyMongo <http://api.mongodb.org/python/current/>`_) nor any packages from PyPI.
-Just install TinyDB and you're ready to go.
+- **written in pure Python:** TinyDB neither needs an external server (as e.g. `PyMongo <http://api.mongodb.org/python/current/>`_) nor any dependencies from PyPI.

+- **works on Python 2.6 – 3.4 and PyPy:** TinyDB works on all
+  modern versions of Python and PyPy.

-- **easily extensible**: You can easily extend TinyDB by writing new storages or modify the behaviour of storages with Middlewares.
-TinyDB provides Middlewares for caching and concurrency handling.
+- **easily extensible:** You can easily extend TinyDB by writing new storages or modify the behaviour of storages with Middlewares.

-- **nearly 100% code coverage**: If you don't count that ``__repr__`` methods and some abstract methods are not tested, TinyDB has a code coverage of 100%.
+- **nearly 100% test coverage:** If you don't count that ``__repr__`` methods and some abstract methods are not tested, TinyDB has a test coverage of 100%.

 Example Code